dinotuku/MovieLens/README.md

 * `h5py == 2.10.0`

 ## Usage
-Here are the steps to reproduce our results:
+Here are the steps to reproduce the results of our recommendation systems:

 #### Matrix Factorization (+ DNN) (MF-DNN)